Viseu: Middle Ages

-During Countship of Portugal, Viseu served as the seat of the Corte of Henry, Count of Portugal and Countess Teresa, who granted a foral to the city in 1123.
-Viseu is one of the possible birthplaces of their son Afonso Henriques in 1109.
-Following his successful defense of his hereditary rights, and supported by nobles and clergy, Afonso Henriques founded the kingdom of Portugal.
+During Countship of Portugal, Viseu had served as the seat of the Court for Henry, Count of Portugal and Countess Teresa, who granted a foral to the city in 1123.
+Viseu is believed as one of the possible birthplaces of their son Afonso Henriques, the first official Portuguese monarch, in 1109.
+Following the successful defense of his hereditary rights, and supported by nobles and clergy, Afonso Henriques founded the kingdom of Portugal.
 Viseu was granted a new charter 1187, that was later reinforced by his grandson, King Afonso II of Portugal, in 1217.

 During the 1383–85 Crisis, the city was besieged by the forces of Juan I of Castile, leading to King John I of Portugal starting construction on a series of defensive fortifications which would continue being built until the reign of King Afonso V of Portugal.

 The city became part of a fiefdom, when Prince Henry the Navigator, son of King John I of Portugal, was made Duke of Viseu, in 1415.